fbpx

 Seven Oaks House went on to serve its community in many different ways over the decades, including functioning as a local clubhouse and a military training site with a yellow de Havilland Tiger Moth biplane in the backyard.
 It was also still a home, with live-in caretakers, including the final Inkster family to live in it from 1942 to 1948.
 The house was eventually conserved and adaptively reused as a museum, which opened on July 2nd, 1958.

 Having become the oldest home standing in Winnipeg, the historical significance of Seven Oaks House is now recognized by all three levels of government.
-On March 17th, 1997 it was added to the City of Winnipeg List of Historical Resources, on June 8th, 2017 it became a Provincial Heritage Site, and on October 22nd, 2025 it was awarded with National Historic Site designation.
+On March 17th, 1997 it was added to the City of Winnipeg List of Historical Resources, on June 8th, 2017 it became a Provincial Heritage Site, and on October 22nd, 2025 it was announced as a National Historic Site.
 Operating as a museum it now educates the public while conserving the homestead site and related artifacts, opening the door to what life would have been like during the 19th century.

 The national historic designation for the Seven Oaks House is significant as it brings attention to a distinctive surviving piece of Western Canada’s earliest Red River settlement history.
 The historic house and its grounds reveal stories that are rich in historical significance and illustrate a unique microcosm of the settlement and development of this region of Canada.
 Visiting the Seven Oaks House Museum provides a unique opportunity for visitors to experience its historic identity in the midst of a modern city, providing context for key themes of conflict, and reconciliation between settler and indigenous groups, and Scottish-Métis history.